When she's not traveling, reading or writing, Emese knits and designs knitwear. Some of her designs have appeared in Knitcircus Magazine.

 - BO in rib stitch.

-For the following pair of leg warmers I used a wool-acrylic blend of yarn, and size 4 needles.
+If you are not comfortable knitting in the round, or you just simply prefer not to, here is a pair of similar leg warmers knit flat and sewn together in the end.
 The flap on the bottom was knit separately, too, and added in the end.
-I also shaped the legwarmers below the knee and again, at the top, for thighs.
-A pattern is running down on the outside of each legwarmer.
+I also shaped the leg warmers below the knee and again at the top for the thighs.
+A pattern runs down on the outside of each leg warmer.

-Basically, after casting on the right amount of stitches, instead of joining and knitting in the round, you turn and knit the wrong side of the legwarmers, too.
+Basically, after casting on the right amount of stitches, instead of joining and knitting in the round, you turn and knit the wrong side of the leg warmers, too.
 Start with rib stitch, then change to stockinette stitch and add a pattern if desired.

-Another place where increases are helpful is at the thighs if the legwarmers are very long.
+Another place where increases are helpful is at the thighs if the leg warmers are very long.
 Again, increase 2 sts in a row, then repeat in the next right side row.

-When almost reached the desired length, switch to rib st again, and BO in rib to keep the legwarmers from falling.
+When almost reached the desired length, switch to rib st again, and BO in rib to keep the leg warmers from falling.

 When done, just sew them together.